dthaler/teep/README.md

 > DeviceHost <TAM URI> \[<TA ID>\]

 where <TAM URI> is the default TAM URI to use, and <TA ID> is the TA to request

+## Configurations

+The following configurations should work:

+* Debug | x86 - use this to test/run on an SGX-capable development machine